Watchdog says FBI violations with FISA warrants went beyond Russia probe

 McCabe, at the time, said this is an “inherent weakness in the process that we’re never going to fix” unless other people are able to know everything the case agents know.

-Fox News' Jake Gibson and Ronn Blitzer contributed to this report.
+Fox News' David Spunt, Jake Gibson and Ronn Blitzer contributed to this report.